fengxiaohua102/openPAM/README.md

 All these packages can be install with Anaconda by using the command 'conda install xx", with xx being the package name such as 'numpy'.

 ## Demo
-### Important Notice: due to the huge size of the experimental data, we uploaded the dataset in a Cloud storage (a subset of a few imaging sessions by limiting the field of view).
+### Important Notice: due to the huge size of the experimental data, we uploaded the dataset (a subset of imaging sessions by limiting the field of view) in Google Drive .
 Please do the following two steps before running the demo code.
  - Download the dataset first and place it under the directory of /ExpData_DH
  - Unzip the psf_stack_z2um.7z